Positive Pet Training ~ Family-Friendly Instruction

 About Our Trainers

 Rebecca Mason is a Certified Professional Dog Trainer (CPDT-KA), holds a Masters in Education, and is an AKC Canine Good Citizen Evaluator.
-Rebecca draws from her background as an educator and her 11 years of dog training to implement a program that teaches both dogs and their humans the joys of learning together.
+She draws from her background as an educator and her 11 years of dog training to implement a program that teaches both dogs and their humans the joys of learning together.
+Rebecca Mason is also a Certified Trick Dog Instructor (CTDI), a certification awarded through the official sanctioning body for the sport of Dog Tricks, Do More With Your Dog!® The organization establishes guidelines for instructor certification to ensure that standards of excellence are met when teaching the sport to handler/dog teams.

 Emily Daniel has a Bachelors degree in Biology and has worked in animal rescue for years.
 Anthony Rodriguez is passionate about working with shy, anxious dogs and is very patient with pet owners and family members.
 They train using only positive methods and believe that every dog has potential, no matter the age or breed!
 He is also a member of the Pet Professional Guild.